Kalungi-Robert/FrontEndCourseExercises/README.md

 git merge upstream/main
 ```

-- Create a new branch for each exercise and create a Pull Request back to your main branch **on your own repository**.
+- Create aa new branch for each exercise and create a Pull Request back to your main branch **on your own repository**.
 Make sure to submit the Pull Request URL to the Quiz.
 The URL should look like this: `https://github.com/kostasx/FrontEndCourseExercises/pull/1` where `kostasx` will be your GitHub username.

 ```diff